Jackett/Jackett/.github/ISSUE_TEMPLATE.md

+### Read and complete in full before submitting your issue.
+Do not delete the template.

 **Please use the search bar** at the top of the page and make sure you are not creating an already submitted issue.
 Check closed issues as well, because your issue may have already been fixed.